-It can be difficult for a young person to find appropriate housing, especially in some parts of California.
+It can be difficult for a young person to find appropriate housing.
 The PCWA should assist with housing navigation throughout this process.
-All counties have access to and should leverage their Housing Navigation and Maintenance Program (HNMP) Funds to support young people in the FYI program.
-These funds were increased to \$13.7 million in FY 2022-23 year.
-This increase was intended to support the FYI program's growth in California by providing a funding stream for housing navigation and supportive services as well as funds to help with security deposits and incentives for landlords.
-All states receive John H. Chafee Foster Care Program for Successful Transition to Adulthood funds, which can also be used to provide supportive services and housing navigation.
+All states receive John H. Chafee Foster Care Program for Successful Transition to Adulthood funds, which can provide supportive services and housing navigation.
 Young people can also be connected with existing community-based services to both help identify housing and to provide ongoing support services.